archernar/cuu/README.md

      s3createbucket-uswest1       -a -b        Create S3 Bucket in us-west-1
      s3createbucket-uswest2       -a -b        Create S3 Bucket in us-west-2
-     s3deletebucket               -a -b        Deletes a S3 Bucket s3html                       -a           S3 List as HTML Page s3list                       -a           S3 List
+     s3deletebucket               -a -b        Deletes a S3 Bucket s3html                       -a -b -C     S3 List as HTML Page s3list                       -a           S3 List
-     s3listhtml                   -a           S3 List as HTML Page s3listrecursive              -a           S3 Recursive List
+     s3listhtml                   -a -b -C     S3 List as HTML Page s3listrecursive              -a           S3 Recursive List
      s3presign                    -a -b -k     Presign S3 URL s3publish                    -a           Publish Files